Pastors' Prayer Needs

 50% of pastors' marriages will end in divorce.

 Jesus said, "Come unto me, all you who are weary and heavy laden and I will give you rest.
-Take my yoke upon you and learn from me, for my yoke is easy and my burden is light."
+Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+For my yoke is easy and my burden is light."
 What went wrong?

 1. Entering a ministry position to which you are not called by God.
 You are out of your area of grace and gifting.
 Frustration results.
 Not enough knowledge of divine guidance.
 (Ephesians 4:7, 11).

-2. Being motivated by the personal needs or ambition in their old nature.
+2. Being motivated by the personal needs or ambition in your old nature.
 Seduced by the prestige & power of the exalted position.
 Puffed up by the knowledge from seminary.
 Failure to have a support & accountability group.
 Failure to delegate jobs to the more gifted & talented.
+(1 Tim.
+3:3)

 5. God is cleaning up His Church, including the leaders.
-When times of trauma are occurring for the church, not cutting back on the work load to cope with the added stress.
+When times of stress and trauma occur, cut back on the work load to cope with the added stress.
 (1 Peter 4:17).

 What can the brethren do for their pastoral brother?